binkley/kotlin-rational/README.md

 All values sort in the natural mathematical sense, except that `NaN` always sort to last, following the convention of floating point.

+### Additive inverse

+This code considers simplest forms as having a positive denominator.

 ## API

 In general, properties, methods, and operations do not have documentation,